NirmalManoj/relational-algebra-dbms/data/matrix.md

 #### Sparse matrices

-* We traverse through the entire matrix block by block in serial order.
+* We traverse through the entire list of cells (from 1 to n*n) via a loop, and check the existence for each cell (and its transpose cell) and try to obtain its transpose in below described manner.

 * We load the block with current cell number into memory.